tavily-ai/langchain-tavily/README.md

 - `exclude_domains` (optional, List[str]): Regex patterns to exclude specific domains or subdomains from mapping
 - `allow_external` (optional, bool): Allow following external domain links.
 Default is False.
 - `categories` (optional, str): Filter URLs by predefined categories ("Careers", "Blogs", "Documentation", "About", "Pricing", "Community", "Developers", "Contact", "Media").
-- `include_usage` (optional, bool): Include Tavily credit usage metadata.
-Default is False.
+- `include_usage` (optional, bool): Whether to include credit usage information in the response.NOTE:The value may be 0 if the total successful pages mapped has not yet reached 10 calls.
+See our [Credits & Pricing documentation](https://docs.tavily.com/documentation/api-credits) for details.

 For a comprehensive overview of the available parameters, refer to the [Tavily Map API documentation](https://docs.tavily.com/documentation/api-reference/endpoint/map)